TheShayegh/add-on-class/README.md

 # Add-On Class Package

-This package provides you with a module that allows you to easily define classes that are stacked on top of each other and add features to each other, creating a whole new class.
+This package provides you with a module that allows you to easily define classes stacked on top of each other and add features to each other, creating a whole new class.
 You can see an example of this application below.

 ```python
 from add_on_class import AOC